swisskyrepo/GraphQLmap/README.md

 [...]
 ```

+### Interact with a GraphQL endpoint

-Write a GraphQL request to execute it.
+Write a GraphQL request and execute it.

 ```powershell
 GraphQLmap > {doctors(options: 1, search: "{ \"lastName\": { \"$regex\": \"Admin\"} }"){firstName lastName id}}